Questions to Ask College Admissions Officers

 Caught up in the throes of the college search process, most teens are far more worried about what their prospective colleges might ask them in an admissions interview than what they, as a prospective student, should be asking of the school’s representatives.
 We encourage our clients to flip this mindset 180 degrees and shine the interrogation light squarely in the eyes of the admissions rep. After all, you are the desirable high school junior/senior with awesome grades in rigorous courses, stellar SAT scores, and list of extracurricular activities and have fully earned the right to be a discerning customer.
 Additionally, it is your family/your future self (in the form of loans) that will likely be paying the university up to $300,000 for the privilege of gracing their campus.
 Therefore, it is your right to come armed to any interactions with a set of questions to ask college admissions officers.

 What follows are examples of the types of tough questions that we recommend posing to reps at college fairs, information sessions, via email, or during formal admissions interviews.
-Of course, in the middle of the coronavirus pandemic, all of these questions would need to be asked over email, social media, or on a Skype/phone interview.
+You can also ask these questions over email, social media, or on a Zoom/phone interview.

 - How does your college help students secure employment?